 Most condo owners pay a mortgage payment, property taxes, utilities not covered by the building, and monthly strata fees.
 Strata fees usually include building insurance, exterior maintenance, landscaping, and sometimes heat or hot water.
 While these bundled costs simplify budgeting, they can increase steadily over time.

-Condos in North Vancouver often have higher strata fees in older buildings or amenity heavy developments, which directly impacts monthly affordability.
+Condos in North Vancouver often have higher strata fees in older buildings or amenity-heavy developments, which directly affects monthly affordability.
+As 2026 reference figures on a ~$700K condo, expect roughly $2,950 in mortgage, ~$175 in property tax, $400–$600 in strata fees and ~$50 in contents insurance — about $3,600–$3,800 all in.

 Strata Fees vs Maintenance and Utility Costs